kaan-aslim/eeg-controlled-robotic-arm/README.md

 ##  Overview

-This project presents the end-to-end design and implementation of a mechatronic system where a 3-axis robotic arm is controlled using EEG (brainwave) signals.
+This repository presents my master’s thesis project on the end-to-end design and development of a 3-axis robotic arm controlled through EEG-based command classification.

-The objective is to demonstrate the feasibility of Brain-Computer Interface (BCI) applications in industrial systems, beyond medical prosthetics.
+The project was developed to explore the feasibility of Brain-Computer Interface (BCI) applications in industrial robotic systems and to build practical experience in full-stack mechatronic system development, including mechanical design, electrical system design, control, signal acquisition, and machine learning.

-The system enables a user to generate movement commands through mental states, which are processed and classified to control a robotic arm in real time.

 ---